Shreeraj1746/movie-genre-predictor/README.md

 - Deployment of ML models using FastAPI
 - Best practices for Python development (linting, testing, etc.)

+## Current Status

+As of the latest update, the project has:

+- ✅ Complete project structure with all necessary components
+- ✅ Pre-commit hooks configured with ruff, black, and commitizen
+- ✅ CI/CD pipeline with GitHub Actions
+- ✅ AWS deployment infrastructure using Terraform
+- ✅ Docker integration tests
+- ✅ Comprehensive testing framework
+- ✅ Makefile with convenient targets for testing and deployment
+- ✅ Enhanced health check system with basic and advanced monitoring
+- ✅ Deployment scripts with two-stage health checks and diagnostics

+See [status.md](status.md) for detailed progress and next steps.

 ## Project Structure

 ```